Skip to main content

 Do I need to do anything once the updated courses have gone live?

 Yes.
 If the new content we're introducing is designed to replace existing content, then the old content will be retired.
-Replace the existing modules in the courses with the new content.
+This means you will need to replace the existing content in any courses, with the new content.

-Where users are already registered to existing content these will remain in users training after archiving.
+Where users are already registered to existing content these will remain in users training after retiring.
 Users either need to complete them or administrators need to cancel the registration.
+Please note, if you do not cancel a registration, the retired activity and registered learners completion status will still show up in reporting.

-Do the newest versions of content need to be downloaded from ContentServe solution?
+Do the newest versions of content need to be downloaded from our Access ContentServe solution?

-Yes, since these are new versions of content, you need to visit the ContentServe platform and download the ContentServe package and upload it to the LMS.
+Yes, since these are new versions of content, you need to visit the Access ContentServe platform, download the ContentServe package and upload it to the LMS.

 Once uploaded to the LMS, it's recommended to cancel users from the older version.